SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 The live enforcement contract

-Four tiers, three mechanisms: a per-user token bucket on request rate, a per-tier concurrency cap, and a daily search budget on every tier — per seat on Free and Premium, pooled per organisation on Team and Company.
+Five tiers, three mechanisms: a per-user token bucket on request rate, a per-tier concurrency cap, and a daily search budget on every tier — per seat on Free, Solo and Premium, pooled per organisation on Team and Company.
 These are the numbers production enforces today.

 TierDaily quotaConcurrencySustained rateBurst capacity